What are the reasons someone might become a bully that you might explain to a young client?

 G. The ‘Golden Nuggets’ technique.

-H. Two techniques are Asking Questions and Agreeing.
+H. Asking Questions and Agreeing.

 K. Low self confidence, depression, abnormal fear and worries, sleep disorders, nervous habits, frequent crying, bed-wetting, poor appetite or digestive problems, school problems and rage.